antonLukshman/Automated-7-0-Inspection-System/README.md

 ### Key Features

-- 🧠 **Automated Defect Detection**: Utilizes pre-trained YOLO (You Only Look Once) models to detect defects such as stitching errors, fabric tears, and stains.
+- 🧠 **Automated Defect Detection**: Utilizes a machine learning model trained using **Azure Custom Vision** to detect defects such as stitching errors, fabric tears, and stains.
 - 🎨 **Image Enhancement**: Employs ESRGAN (Enhanced Super-Resolution Generative Adversarial Networks) to enhance low-quality images for more precise defect identification.
 - ⏱️ **Real-Time Updates**: Provides instant notifications and updates through a supervisor dashboard for timely corrective actions.
 - 📱 **Mobile Application**: A user-friendly app for garment inspectors to capture and process images directly on the production floor.